thisisarchimedes/Groot/TestList.md

 ## Health Monitor
 - probably want to check each node health flag and call recover.
 Do it once at the end of the test suite or if all nodes are down
-[] When a nodes fails, can spin new nodes and use them [] Can handle all nodes failing, and report error and spin new nodes
+[] When a nodes fails, can spin new nodes and use them [] Can handle all nodes failing, and report error and spin new nodes [] Send pulse check to external watchdog service

 ## Tx Broadcaster (Seperate process)